This post was originally posted on Medium.

 One thing to point out before we start is the concept of an API.
 An API (Application Programming Interface) is, as its name says, a way to allow external parts to interact with some application, programmatically.
 It’s very helpful when some third-party software needs to handle data from your software, and, of course, you do not want to open your database to them.
 In cases like this, you simply can create a set of services, or operations, for them to use.

 When someone builds an API that is accessible from some network (usually through the internet) we name it as Web API.

 One of the most common standards for designing web APIs is the REST architecture.
 REST defines a set of properties (or rules) that constraints (for good reasons) the web API’s architecture.
 As long as you follow those properties, you will be fine.
 My tips will basically drive you through the right path for some of these properties.

-You may think in a REST API as an answerer.
-Someone (a client) asks for a question, the API listen to the question, thinks about the answer and then responds to it.
+You may think of a REST API as an answerer.
+Someone (a client) asks a question, the API listen to the question, thinks about the answer and then responds to it.

 Thus, when designing a REST API, you must keep in mind this very simple flow:

 - the request comes in;

 - the API does whatever it has to do, as quickly as possible;

 Everything that doesn’t suit this approach, shall not stay inside the API.
 Therefore, you shall not employ an API for operations such as timed-recurring tasks, server-sent events or caching engine.